| Updated 28.05.2024 | Languages: EN, FR, CZ, PL |

 Server information page

-can be configured to serve Web page with server information that can include admin info, server info, provider info, etc. Run the following commands as root
+SMP server SHOULD be configured to serve Web page with server information that can include admin info, server info, provider info, etc. It will also serve connection links, generated using the mobile/desktop apps.
+Run the following commands as root

 user.